cheerful/freckle-apidocs/content/v2/users.md

 * **not_deactivated**: The user is not deactivated, and therefore cannot be reactivated.

-## Give a Freelancer Access to Projects
+## Give a User Access to Projects

+<div class="note warning">Currently, only freelancers are affected by project access rules.</div>

-Giving a Freelancer Access to a project allows them to view and create entries and expenses for the project.
+Giving a User Access to a project allows them to view and create entries and expenses for the project.
 Any projects the user already has access to are ignored.

 ~~~
 PUT /users/:id/give_access_to_projects